![]() |

 Bhunja combination of Chana(Gram), Mungfali(Groundnut) and Chuda(Flattened rice) |

 'Mudhi-Gughni' - Ghughni is in fact "Chhola" made with Bengal Gram (चना, बूँट).
 The combination of 'Mudhi' and 'Ghugni' is awesome in taste.
 People like to take it as breakfast or evening snacks.
-In some popular shops they serve it in green Sal-leaves plate with added items like 'Aloo-pakodas','Pyaji' and a mixture called 'dalmoth'.
+In some popular shops, they serve it in a green Sal-leaves plate with added items like 'Aloo-pakodas',' Pyaji', and a mixture called 'dalmoth'.

 'Bhunja' of Desi Chana (Gram) is also very popular in western Bihar and Eastern UP.
 It is eaten with its skin on.
-"Chana-Sattu" (Gram flour), a popular food of Bihar is prepared by grinding skinless "Chana-Bhunja".
+"Chana-Sattu" (Gram flour), a popular food of Bihar, is prepared by grinding skinless "Chana-Bhunja".

-Roasted 'Bajra' is not so popular but it is used in "Lakshmi-Puja" along with "Dhaan-Lawa".
+Roasted 'Bajra' is not so popular, but it is used in "Lakshmi-Puja" along with "Dhaan-Lawa".

 Some Popular (without oil) combinations of Bhunja